QubesOS/qubes-doc/developer/debugging/automated-tests.rst

 Gitlab pipeline
 """""""""""""""

-Find your `Gitlab pipeline <https://gitlab.com/QubesOS/qubes-continuous-integration/-/pipelines>` and wait till completion.
+Find your `Gitlab pipeline <https://gitlab.com/QubesOS/qubes-continuous-integration/-/pipelines>`__ and wait till completion.

-- In less than 20 seconds after the Github comment, the pipeline will appear as ``Running``
+- In less than 20 seconds after the Github comment, the pipeline will have the ``Running`` status
-- Takes ~10 minutes to complete
+- Takes at minimum 10 minutes to complete, if covering more components, it can take more than 1 hour
 - Only the maintainer can cancel pipelines at this stage because of Gitlab's lax permission system